silentdiverchris/Archivist/README.md

 To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the [application settings](#AppSettings) file.

+<a name="ArchivingSourceDirectories"></a>
 ## Archiving source directories

 The second part of the process is to take the list of directories in the GlobalSourceDirectories and SourceDirectories configuration and recursively zip each into a single output file in a nominated directory, known as the primary archive directory,  specified in the configuration as PrimaryArchiveDirectoryName.

 This uses the 'ZipFile.CreateFromDirectory' interface in Microsoft's Sytem.IO.Compression library, see the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression?view=net-5.0) for details.

+Currently there is no way to tell it to only zip a subset of the files in a source directory, it always recursively zips the whole thing.

 The resulting zip files can then optionally be encrypted, creating a file with a '.aes' extension, so 'ArchivedFile.zip' is encrypted to 'ArchivedFile.zip.aes'.
 Set the EncryptOutput configuration setting on the source directory to enable this.